 South Korea is 9 hours ahead of GMT.
 During British Summer Time (end March - October), time is 8 hours ahead.

 Pound Sterling, US Dollars, Euro and other major currencies can be converted into South Korean Won (KRW) locally, or you can purchase currency in advance.

-Foreign currency and traveller’s checks can be converted into Korean won at foreign exchange banks and other authorized money changers.
+Foreign currency and traveller’s cheques can be converted into Korean won at foreign exchange banks and other authorized money changers.
 Most major credit cards can be used in more upmarket restaurants and hotels and ATM’s are common throughout larger cities.

-Largely based on rice, noodles, tofu, vegetables and meat, Korean cuisine is delicious.
+Largely based on rice, noodles, tofu, vegetables and meat, Korean cuisine is delicious and healthy.
 Traditionally with main meals a quantity of side dishes are served known as banchan, the most popular of these being kimchi.
 Kimchi is a traditional fermented dish made with vegetables, typically cabbage, radish, onions or cucumbers and flavoured with salt, garlic, ginger, and gochujang – a fermented chilli paste, it can have a very salty and spicy flavour.

 One of the best known Korean cuisine exports is the Korean barbecue.
 This usually involves grilling of beef, pork or chicken.
 The grilled dishes are typically prepared at the diner’s table on a gas or charcoal grill built into the centre of the table or on a portable grill if built in barbecues are not available.
 One of the most popular dishes served is galbi, beef short ribs, often marinated in spices before grilling.
 In a specialised restaurant the diner will request from a menu the types of meat they would like, these are brought to the table and the diner cooks them to their liking.
 For those diners that are new to Korean barbecue the waiter is always on hand to offer help, though typically it is only ever foreigners that need help.